fletchjp/MERG-Arduino-Software/BoostSpiritX3/ArduinoRP2040BoostSpiritX3Comments/README.md

 I think this example provides a good starting point for further experiments.

+I have now changed from using std::variant to x3::variant in this code.

 This has involved a number of adaptions to the Arduino environment which are contained in the sketch file.

 Common features have been moved to ArduinoCode.h which can be used in other examples.